 Table 3.
 Search terms used for each software (see Table 1 for data science terms).

 Searching for Trends

 Indeed.com has a Job Trends tool that lets you see how jobs are changing over the last several years.
 You can enter one or more searches from one of the examples above to see the trends.
 Unfortunately, searching for trends must be much simpler than Indeed.com’s main job search.
 The best pair of queries I could get to compare R and SAS is:

 R and ("big data" or "data analytics" or "machine learning" or "statistical analysis" or "data mining" or "data science") SAS and ("big data" or "data analytics" or "machine learning" or "statistical analysis" or "data mining" or "data science")

-Now that you’ve got the details, check out the results here.
-I’m very interested in improving this methodology so if you have ideas, please comment below or send me email at email@example.com.
+Now that you’ve got the details, examine the results here.
+I’m interested in improving this methodology, so if you have ideas, please comment below or email me at firstname.lastname@example.org.